zivmax/cs132-elevator/README.md

 # Elevator system initial assumption
 Assume that both elevators(#1, #2) initially stop on the first floor and the doors are closed.

+# System Design

+- A `Elevator` class,
+  - It will handle all the operation itself, including:
+    - Multi target floor assignment planning, by changing the state of the elevator.
+    - User indoor floor selection.
+    - Open and close door automatically besides manual control.
+    - Changing the current state like `MOVING_UP`, `STOPPED` etc..
+  - It will receives command from the dispatcher, including:
+    - `X_floor` assigning from the dispatcher.
+  - It will sends event signal to the user test server, including:
+    - `door_opened`
+    - `door_closed`
+    - `floor_arrived`
+- A `Dispatcher` class,
+  - It will receive and parse the request from the user test server, and assign the target called floor task to the most suitable elevator.
+- A `Engine` class,
+  - Move the elevators floor by floor according to their states, in every update loop.
+- A `World` class,
+  - Manage all other instances update.